Drain-IQ logo placeholder

 For complex designs, especially tiling, we also offer GeoSurface: a powerful LiDAR-backed design platform for validating complete drainage systems.
 Ask us or your dealer to add it to your plan.

-Why do I see a white area below the map?
+Why do I see a grey bar below the map?

 My JPG/JGW export shows a warning, but then downloads fine.